 the person is also the employee of or has a contractual relationship with any Entity, or any Affiliate of any Entity, that is eligible for membership in WECC; or

-the person has a financial interest that, in the judgment of the Board or the Chief Executive Officer, creates the fact or appearance of bias, undue influence or lack of objectivity regarding any action or decision of WECC.
+the person has a financial interest that, in the judgment of the Board or the Chief Executive Officer, creates the potential for bias, undue influence, or lack of objectivity regarding any action or decision of WECC.

-The Officers and Employees Standards of Conduct attached hereto as Appendix B set forth the duty of care, duty of loyalty, duty to avoid conflicts of interest and related matters intended to promote officer and employee neutrality, objectivity and professionalism.
+The Board shall approve Standards of Conduct setting forth the duty of care, duty of loyalty, duty to avoid conflicts of interest, and related matters, intended to promote officer and employee neutrality, objectivity and professionalism.

 Exemptions:

-Status as a residential electricity customer will not disqualify a person from employment with WECC.
+Status as a residential electricity customer will not disqualify a person from employment with WECC;

-A candidate for employment will not be disqualified for owning shares in a mutual fund that owns an interest in a Member or an Affiliate.
+A candidate for employment will not be disqualified for owning shares in a mutual fund that owns an interest in a Registered Entity, Member or an Affiliate;

-A candidate for employment will not be disqualified for receiving payments from a pension plan of a Member or an Affiliate in a form other than securities of such Member or Affiliate if the pension plan payments bear no relationship to the economic performance of the Member or Affiliate.
+A candidate for employment will not be disqualified for receiving payments from a pension plan if the pension plan payments bear no relationship to the economic performance of a Registered Entity, Member or Affiliate.

-If an officer or employee comes into possession of securities in any Member or Affiliate, the officer or employee must resign or dispose of such securities within six (6) months of the date of receipt.
-Within six (6) months of the time a new Member is added in which an officer or employee owns securities, the officer or employee will resign or dispose of those securities.
+If an officer or employee possesses securities in any Registered Entity, Member or Affiliate that, in the judgment of the Board or the Chief Executive Officer, creates the potential for bias, undue influence, or lack of objectivity, the officer or employee must resign or dispose of such securities within six (6) months.

 Employment

 The Chief Executive Officer will be employed by the Board of Directors and will serve at the Board’s pleasure.
-Any contract of employment with a Chief Executive Officer will permit the Board to dismiss the officer with or without cause.
+Any contract of employment with a Chief Executive Officer must permit the Board to dismiss the officer with or without cause.

 Chief Executive Officer’s Duties

-Subject to the Board’s direction and delegation, the Chief Executive Officer shall have the authority necessary to plan, organize, staff, and manage WECC to achieve its mission and to perform the activities specified in Section 2 of these Bylaws.
+Subject to the Board’s direction and delegation, the Chief Executive Officer shall have the authority necessary to plan, organize, staff, and manage WECC.
 Subject to limitation by the Board, the CEO may delegate these authorities in whole or in part to other WECC employees.

 Secretary’s Duties